Application of Acousto-optic Modulators in Distributed Sensing Technology

 1. What is Distributed Acoustic Sensing (DAS)?

-Distributed acoustic sensing (DAS) is an advanced technology that utilizes optical fiber as a sensing medium to continuously monitor acoustic disturbances in the surrounding environment along the fiber’s length.
+Distributed Acoustic Sensing (DAS) is a sophisticated technique that uses an optical fiber as a sensor medium to monitor acoustic disturbances continuously along the length of the fiber over its entire length which allows for real-time data collection and analysis across vast distances.
 Unlike traditional point sensors, DAS systems acquire acoustic field information distributed along the entire optical fiber, achieving true “linear” or “areal” (through fiber winding) acoustic sensing, by emitting light pulses into the fiber and analyzing the backscattered light signals.

 2. How Does Distributed Acoustic Sensing Work?

-The core of DAS technology lies in utilizing the inherent light scattering phenomena within the optical fiber, particularly Rayleigh scattering.
-When a coherent light pulse is injected into the optical fiber, weak backscattered light, known as Rayleigh scattering, is generated due to microscopic density inhomogeneities within the fiber material.
+The core philosophy of DAS technology considers utilizing light scattering processes taking place in the optical fiber, particularly Rayleigh scattering.
+When coherent light pulses enter an optical fiber, they encounter microscopic density variations which give rise to weak backscattered light called Rayleigh scattering.
 The phase of this scattered light is closely related to the incident light and the position information of the scattering points.

 Specifically, Coherent Optical Time Domain Reflectometry (COTDR) or Phase-sensitive Optical Time Domain Reflectometry (Φ-OTDR) techniques are commonly employed to achieve sound wave sensing. Φ-OTDR technology is currently the mainstream method in the DAS field.
 It involves emitting narrow pulses of coherent light and using interference principles at the receiving end to detect the phase difference between Rayleigh scattered light returning from different times.
 When the optical fiber is subjected to acoustic disturbances along its path, the phase difference between light returning from adjacent scattering points changes.
 This phase change is related to the intensity and frequency of the sound wave.
 By demodulating these phase changes, the acoustic field information distributed along the fiber length can be obtained.